In Brief

 The Wretch Who Was Found

-Sunday morning.
-Third row from the back.
+There is a hymn in which every saving verb belongs to God and every one of them lands on you — and you have sung it, most of your life, against the theology you thought you held.
 The organ hits the opening chord and your mouth opens before your brain does.
 You know this melody the way you know your own breathing — it moves through you without effort, without thought, without a single doctrinal filter between the notes and your vocal cords.
 Amazing grace, how sweet the sound, that saved a wretch like me.
 Your eyes might close.
 Your throat might tighten.
 Something stirs in your chest that you've never been able to name.
 You've been singing this hymn since before you could spell your own name.
 You have never once stopped to ask what you are confessing.

 Today you will.

-John Newton was not a cautious theologian.
-He was a man shattered by grace who spent his life trying to describe the shattering.
-At twenty-three, commanding a slave ship across the Atlantic, Newton was exactly what the word "wretch" was invented to describe.
-He had rejected his godly mother's faith, cursed the name of God, and traded in human flesh for profit.
-On March 10, 1748, a storm rose that should have killed him.
+John Newton spent his life trying to describe a shattering he could not take credit for.
+He was twenty-two, a crewman aboard the Greyhound — a merchantman carrying beeswax and dyer's wood, not slaves — and he was exactly what the word "wretch" was invented to describe.
+He had rejected his godly mother's faith and made a local reputation out of how freely he could curse the name of God.
+On March 21, 1748, a storm rose that should have killed him.

-Something happened in that storm that Newton himself couldn't explain except that it was not of his own volition.
+Something happened in that storm that Newton could never account for on his own terms.
 He didn't choose grace.
 Grace chose him.
 His conversion wasn't the end result of spiritual seeking.
 It was an invasion — a mercy that appeared uninvited and undeniable.
 Years later, Newton would describe it with bewildered gratitude: he had been lost, he had been blind, and he had not found his way home.
 He had been found.
 That distinction is everything.
 The wretch doesn't rescue himself.
 The wretch is rescued.

 What Every Line Confesses